“Brits abroad – mentally challenged individuals from the UK who travel to foreign countries with no intention of integrating with the culture there.”

 Or at least, we did.

 You see, something else that my British passport allows me to do is travel (wow, a travel blogger who travels?
 God Dani you’re really surprising everyone with that one), and this love of travel is not mine alone.
-Every year, millions of Britons descend on Magaluf, Prague and Kraków in their droves, keen to take advantage of cheap air fares and even cheaper nightlife.
+Every year, millions of Brits descend on Magaluf, Prague and Kraków in their droves, keen to take advantage of cheap air fares and even cheaper nightlife.

 Cities such as the latter two have become especially popular with British stag parties.
 While the typical British stag do previously consisted of a few pints in the pub with the occasional surprise stripogram, recent years have seen hordes of rowdy young men flocking to the historical cities of Prague, Kraków and Budapest to behave in ways that they wouldn’t dream of back on their home soil.